...

 At first glance, some of these alcohol side effects could also be attributed to someone who’s functioning without much sleep.
 For instance, simply acting anxious doesn’t necessarily mean that someone is drunk.
 The same goes for anyone who acts drowsy or even falls asleep at the table.

 However, it’s important to look at these behaviors in context.
 If someone you know is acting anxious and they’re stumbling or having a hard time connecting the rim of their drink with their mouth, this could mean they’re inebriated.
-The more symptoms you can link together, the higher the likelihood that it’s alcohol, not sleep deprivation, that’s behind the behavior.

 In some cases, alcohol-related behavioral changes affect not only how the person acts in the moment, but also the decisions they make.
 For example, someone who’s drinking excessively at a bar might suddenly become less cautious with their money and offer to buy the whole restaurant a round.